35 Engaging Five Senses Activities Kids Love

 2. Hang a five senses anchor chart

-3. Make oobleck
+3. Make Oobleck

-Create oobleck with corn starch, water, and food coloring and see what words you can use to describe how it feels to touch, to drop, and to smush in your hands.
+Create Oobleck with corn starch, water, and food coloring and see what words you can use to describe how it feels to touch, to drop, and to smush in your hands.

-4. Break out Mr. Potato Head
+4. Play a game with Mr. Potato Head

-5. Make a set of finger puppets
+5. Make a set of body part puppets

-Get your free body-parts printable at the link below, then have kids color them, cut them out, and glue them to wood craft sticks.
+onto wide craft sticks.
+Create body-parts printable at the link below, then have kids color them, cut them out, and glue them to wood craft sticks.
 Use them for all sorts of five senses activities!

 6. Sort objects according to senses